Yearbook on International Communist Affairs: Scope and contents

-The Yearbook averaged over 950 pages in its first few editions, and continuing to oscillate between about 500 to over 1000 pages throughout the duration of the series.
+The Yearbook averaged over 950 pages in its first few editions, and continued to oscillate between about 500 to over 1000 pages throughout the duration of the series.

 Reception

 Accolades

 The book series was generally very well regarded by scholars.
-Talking about the first volume J.M.
+Talking about the first volume, J.M.
 Bocheński noted that "the reviewer does not believe that anything comparable in scope, wealth of information and exactness has been produced by any Communist organization.
 It will certainly be a standard reference by all scholars interested in Communism, Communist and non-Communist alike.
-It is hoped that similar volumes will be published for subsequent years." further adding "it would be difficult to exaggerate the importance and usefulness of this work" Similarly Avakumovic writing for Pacific Affairs concurred, calling it a pioneering work.
+It is hoped that similar volumes will be published for subsequent years."
+He further added, "it would be difficult to exaggerate the importance and usefulness of this work."
+Similarly Avakumovic, writing for Pacific Affairs, concurred, calling it a pioneering work.

-In subsequent volumes, the series continued to be praised, with multiple academic reviewers describing the book series as being a "monumental study" having "inestimable value for anyone interested in international affairs", a scholarly tool very rich in detail and comprehensive in scope, free of cold war jargon, detached and impartial, and overall being a good distillation of the prior year's events into a single volume, and "best available Reference on the contemporary communist world".
+In subsequent volumes, the series continued to be praised, with multiple academic reviewers describing the book series as being a "monumental study" having "inestimable value for anyone interested in international affairs", a scholarly tool very rich in detail and comprehensive in scope, free of cold war jargon, detached and impartial, and overall being a good distillation of the prior year's events into a single volume, and "best available reference on the contemporary communist world".

-The Washington Post reporting on the discontinuation of the book series in 1991, praised it as "a work long regarded as the most authoritative word on the subject."
+The Washington Post, reporting on the discontinuation of the book series in 1991, praised it as "a work long regarded as the most authoritative word on the subject."